stephencrowell/lungair-fhir-server/README.md

 - The `unit_code` describes the observation's unit of measure in the format of the [UCUM system](http://unitsofmeasure.org)
 - The `loinc_code` is a [LOINC code](https://en.wikipedia.org/wiki/LOINC) identifying the observation type.
 You can search for LOINC codes [here](https://loinc.org/search/).

+## Limitations

+This tool only works with only two out of the [many types of FHIR resources](https://www.hl7.org/fhir/resourcelist.html): Patients and Observations.
+Extending this tool to work with other types of FHIR resources requires a more involved development effort, as well as getting friendly with the FHIR documentation.